This post may contain affiliate links. Please read my disclosure policy.

 - 3 tablespoons butter

-- Follow the same recipe instructions below using the skillet instead of 9×13 pan.
+Follow the same recipe instructions below using the cast iron skillet or pie pan instead of 9×13 pan.
 Bake for 13-17 minutes (ours takes 15 minutes).

-This syrup is sweet, barely tangy, and in my opinion the perfect topping for a dutch baby.
+This syrup is sweet, just barely tangy, and in my opinion, the perfect topping for a Dutch baby.
 It’s easy to make and the perfect thing to work on while your dutch baby is cooking!

 Dutch baby: quick tips on how to make them better!